Most businesses are overcomplicating “AI optimization.” The same things that help humans help AI: clarity, structure, fast pages, and direct language.

 Technical SEO Still Matters (But for AI Crawlers)

-You can validate your markup with Google’s Rich Results Test to make sure it’s working correctly.
+You can validate your remaining markup with Google’s Rich Results Test to make sure it’s working correctly.

 Why Bing Indexing Matters for ChatGPT